HFUTer-cen/Qt5-ChatRoom-Course-Design/README.md

 ## Something need to be mentioned
  - This program does use neither `winsock` nor `linux socket`.
 Instead, it was implemented by `QTcpServer` and `QTcpSocket`.
- - You can copy the source code of GUI to save your time if you need to make a similar course design like this.

 ## Screenshots of program
 ![Image text]()